nicolabs/nicolabs.net/_posts/2019-04-27-My-favorite-tools-I-want-to-tell-the-world.md

 It's open source.
 It handles every single feature I need.

 I've been using it for years...
 And since it happens to be very good also at **Mastodon** I do continue to use it every day.

+## Wallabag

+[Wallabag](https://wallabag.org) is an open source alternative to Pocket, Instapaper, ... to save articles from the web and read them later.
+There are many integrations with web browsers and smartphones.
+I've been adding and reading articles with wallabag for years : you don't need another tool !